 Table 5 reveals several interesting patterns.
 First, the fraction of participants that remain invested in the default increases sharply after HIGH is dropped from the set of providers, from less than 10% in Regime 1 to more than 40% in Regime 2.
+When we only focus on those participants joining during the end of Regime 1 (January 2006 through October 2007), demand for the default is higher but still well under 20%.
 Second, during Regime 1, the fraction of broker clients that remain invested in the default option is less than 3%.
 Third, approximately 65% of the participants who choose to invest through NEW remain invested in the TDF.
 The strong demand for TDFs in Regime 2 is consistent with our hypothesis that TDFs are de facto substitutes for broker recommendations.
 Finally, demand for LOW's default investment option approximately doubles between Regime 1 and Regime 2.
-This may reflect the fact that some of the participants who previously would have chosen to invest through HIGH choose LOW but lack the confidence to allocate their retirement contributions to non-default investment options.
-Or, because Regime 2 includes the onset of the recent financial crisis, the increased demand for LOW's money market funds may reflect a conscious response to declining equity market values.
+This difference raises the possibility that some of the participants who previously would have chosen to invest through HIGH choose LOW but lack the confidence to allocate their retirement contributions to non-default investment options.
+Or, because Regime 2 includes the onset of the financial crisis, the increased demand for LOW's money market fund could reflect a conscious response to declining equity market values.
+In contrast to either possibility, however, we find that demand for the default option in LOW is almost exactly the same during the end of Regime 1 as it is during Regime 2 (21.9% versus 21.7%).

 Table 6 provides direct evidence on the extent to which default investments are substitutes for broker recommendations.
 In the spirit of Calvet, Campbell, and Sodini (2009), we use the estimated coefficients in Column (2) of Table 3 to predict demand for brokers and then regress demand for the default investment option on the predicted demand.
 We include a separate fixed effect for the year and month of the choice, to control for average changes in the demand for defaults based on changes in market conditions, and we cluster standard errors on this date.
 We find that demand for the default during Regime 1 is unrelated to predicted demand for brokers.
 This likely reflects the fact that investors who are the least confident picking their own funds self-select into HIGH, where brokers then actively recommend other investments.
-On the effectively encouraged firms to offer TDFs as default investment options (Balduzzi and Reuter (2013)).
+On the other hand, during Regime 2, when brokers are no longer available, we find that demand for defaults is strongly related to predicted demand for brokers.